Confirmed Plenary Speakers at mmc2019:

 University of North Carolina - Chapel Hill

-Klaus is the recipient of the 2019 Pearse Prize, this will be presented at mmc2019.
+Klaus is the recipient of the 2019 Pearse Prize, this was presented at mmc2019.